 I recently purchased, on the phone, the pc/printer pair selected by Dell's sales rep, who was slick as glass.
 I was looking for a nonrecreationally oriented pc for the sole purpose of creating and maintaining my own website for the promotion and sales of my current book online.
 I used the function on their website entitled "Everything You Want and Nothing you Don't" which seemed to be ideal for my purposes.

-I have used the pc very little, as the download of Office Suite 2010 Pro Plus they promised me for accepting the 2007 version, for temporary usage, which is technically obsolete, and a nightmare to try to use, was provided to me with an invalid Product Key, which is what they call the id code for licensing.
+I have used the pc very little, as the download of Office Suite 2010 Pro Plus they promised me for accepting the 2007 version, for temporary usage, which is technically obsolete, and a nightmare to try to use, was provided to me with an invalid Product Key, which is what they call the ID code for licensing.
 When I tried to activate it, Microsoft shut down my computer entirely, basically accusing me of being a "pirate".

 This action caused me to be totally out of communications for over a week, and would still be the case, had I not been able to access one Indian "tech" who finally stayed on the phone through numerous disconnects from more "senior" techs she thought would help me, and phone me back when she had one on the line.
 I had to try to reach Dell by phone, since I could not even access the desktop of my pc.
 The full India runaround prevailed for over a week -- almost full time -- in attempts to get my pc turned back on.
 Dell knew exactly how the shut down had been done, and turned it back on, so it was all too familiar with them to have happened the only time.

 Incidentally, if they also pull this stunt on you, the way to turn it back on, is NOT to try to use your mouse to click something it won't reach, to stop a threatened reset to factory default, that will not be possible to undo; (which even has a countdown by seconds to paralyze the user) you must realize that MS -- dear old MS -- has utilized an old DOS program, which is something archaic enough that most current users would not be familiar with, which requires you to use the arrow key to stop it, as it will neither recognize, respond to a mouse click, or provide you with the opportunity to navigate to select the option to stop it.
 That will effectively regain you access to your desktop again.
 Don't mention it; it is my pleasure!

 However, the 2010 Office download sits in my programs without my being able to activate it.
 My computer would again be shut down!
-If I hadn't reached the Indian representative who took my phone number, and also stayed on the line through several transfers leading to only a dial tone, and finally phoned me back, in horror of what her (new, would be my guess) employer was perpetrating upon its customers, I would still be in possession of a very dead piece of expensive decor, instead of a semi functioning device, short of the software with which to bring about the promised performance from Dell.
+If I hadn't reached the Indian representative who took my phone number, and also stayed on the line through several transfers leading to only a dial tone, and finally phoned me back, in horror of what her (new, would be my guess) employer was perpetrating upon its customers, I would still be in possession of a very dead piece of expensive decor, instead of a semi-functioning device, short of the software with which to bring about the promised performance from Dell.

 With the faulty Office 2007 software, I have had what would amount to full days, if the hours were pieced together, with my ISP techs trying to get the Outlook app to stay functional.
 It still won't let me format my outgoing email, and the block junk mail senders doesn't work.
 I still have mountains of the same junk mail daily, which I have to move about three times just to double delete it on each day's arrivals.
 Dell, without consulting me, added a 3-yr. warranty which I never would have bought, and which I will never be able to activate, in all likelihood, as I am securely barred from reaching anyone in the US, let alone in a position of authority.